AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/send-data.md

 ## Payload transformation

-If necessary, make any transformation changes necessary for the external back-office application's formatting in the `transformData` function in the `transformer.js` file.
+If necessary, make any transformation changes necessary for the external backoffice application's formatting in the `transformData` function in the `transformer.js` file.

-## Connect to the back-office application
+## Connect to the backoffice application

 Define the connection information in the `sendData` function in the `sender.js` file.
 Include all the authentication and connection information in the `sender.js` file or an extracted file outside `index.js`.